danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 [^wc]: See the recommendation of CORS by W3C, https://www.w3.org/TR/cors/.

-[^debug]: There is a debugging tutorial has been made as part of the p5.js contributer conference, involving Jason Alderman, Tega Brain, Taeyoon Choi and Luisa Pereira, see: https://p5js.org/learn/debugging.html
+[^debug]: There is a debugging tutorial was created for the p5.js contributor conference by Jason Alderman, Tega Brain, Taeyoon Choi and Luisa Pereira, see: https://p5js.org/learn/debugging.html

 [^nyu]: A tutorial on Image Processing in p5.js, see https://idmnyu.github.io/p5.js-image/

-[^key]: For other image related platforms for requesting an API key, such as Giphy and Pexels, see https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key and https://www.pexels.com/api/
+[^key]: To request an API key from other image-related platforms, such as Giphy and Pexels, see https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key and https://www.pexels.com/api/